 The following press release from the National Health Law Program describes the Supreme Court’s cruel and abusive ruling today to prevent providers of treatment services from being advocates for the children they are treating.
-According to the Court, treatment providers are not allowed to challenge State Medicaid Agencies and their contracted Managed Care Organizations when they misbehave and impose excessive restrictions, limitations and other impediments to access to EPSDT treatment funding.
+According to the Court, treatment providers are not allowed to challenge State Medicaid Agencies and their contracted Managed Care Organizations when they misbehave and impose excessive restrictions, limitations and other impediments to access to the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) funding.

-This ruling affirms that the only avenue available to providers of EPSDT (Medicaid) funded services like Behavioral Health Rehabilitation Services (BHRS, still mistakenly called “wraparound services” in Pennsylvania), when children are prevented from accessing them due to the maintenance of low payment rates (payment rates in Pennsylvania haven’t been raised in 23 years) and excessively restrictive service delivery requirements set by Managed Care Organizations (both of which effectively drive providers of BHRS from the field) is the Office for Civil Rights.
-A ruling on the Civil Rights complaints filed in December of 2012 is expected relatively soon and will hopefully provide more justice than the Supreme Court could muster….
+This ruling affirms that the only avenue available to providers of EPSDT (Medicaid) funded services like Behavioral Health Rehabilitation Services (BHRS, still mistakenly called “wraparound services” in Pennsylvania) is the Office for Civil Rights.
+When children are prevented from accessing treatment due to the maintenance of low payment rates, which have not been raised for twenty-three years in Pennsylvania, and excessively restrictive service delivery requirements set by Managed Care Organizations both of which effectively drive providers of BHRS from the field.
+A ruling on the Civil Rights complaints filed in December of 2012 is expected relatively soon and will hopefully provide more justice than the Supreme Court could muster.

 WASHINGTON–Today, the National Health Law Program (NHeLP) released the following statement reacting to the ruling by the U.S. Supreme Court in Armstrong v.
 Exceptional Child.
 The Court ruled that the Supremacy Clause of the Constitution does not confer a private right of action for health care providers to sue for an injunction to enforce § 30(A) of the Medicaid Act, a provision that requires states to ensure Medicaid-participating providers are adequately paid.